Do Not Feed SimplyThick to Premature Infants

 Attribution/Source(s):

-This quality-reviewed publication titled "Do Not Feed SimplyThick to Premature Infants" was chosen for publishing by Disabled World's editors due to its relevance to our readers in the disability community.
-While the content may have been edited for style, clarity, or brevity, it was originally authored by U.S. Food and Drug Administration and published 2011/05/22 (Edit Update: 2022/03/28).
-For further details or clarifications, you can contact U.S. Food and Drug Administration directly at fda.gov.
-Please note that Disabled World does not provide any warranties or endorsements related to this article.
+This quality-reviewed publication was selected for publishing by the editors of Disabled World (DW) due to its significant relevance to the disability community.
+Originally authored by U.S. Food and Drug Administration, and published on 2011/05/22 (Edit Update: 2022/03/28), the content may have been edited for style, clarity, or brevity.
+For further details or clarifications, U.S. Food and Drug Administration can be contacted at fda.gov.
+NOTE: Disabled World does not provide any warranties or endorsements related to this article.